Citrix Virtual Apps and Desktops

 Virtual Delivery Agent (VDA) is not installed, or VDA version 5.x is installed

-If the VDA 7.x is not installed on the master image, then image preparation times out after 20 minutes and report the above error.
+If the VDA 7.x is not installed on the master image, then image preparation times out after 20 minutes and reports the above error.
 This is because there is no software installed on the master image to run the image preparation stage and report success or failure.
 To resolve this, make sure the VDA (minimum version 7) is installed on the snapshot selected as the master image.

 DISKPART SAN Policy